Committed to improving healthcare

 What is it?

 The assessment concept is developed in relation to the ‘On-the-job-training’ concept.
-This means that assessment of competences is approached as an integral part of training and implementation of technologies in healthcare.
-The actual design of an assessment process also, beside reflecting the content of the training, takes into account the organisational and professional context of the training.
+This means that the assessment of competences is approached as an integral part of the training and implementation of technologies in the health and social care settings.
+The actual design of an assessment process , besides reflecting the content of the training, takes into account the organisational and professional contexts of the training itself.

 From the user perspective

 Tools have been developed for the recognition, assessment and documentation of digital/ technological skills acquired by health and social care professionals elsewhere than their formal educational system.